SimminsVuln/temprepo/README.md

 Upheld company values by responding proactively and transparently to security events, including breaches and SIRs.

-Ensured compliance with internal risk frameworks and aligned actions with leadership priorities and cyber defense strategy.vulns
+Ensured compliance with internal risk frameworks and aligned actions with leadership priorities and cyber defense strategy.